Bachelor of Science in Nuclear and Radiological Engineering - Radiological Science and Engineering concentration

-The Undergraduate Professional Internship Program is for nuclear and radiological engineering students who do not participate in the Cooperative Program, but want some career-related experience before graduation.
+The Georgia Tech Internship Program is for nuclear and radiological engineering students who do not participate in the Cooperative Program, but want some career-related experience before graduation.
 Students generally work for one semester, usually in the summer, with an option for more work.
-Students must have completed at least thirty hours of coursework at Georgia Tech before they can participate in the program.
 For more details, see: www.upi.gatech.edu.

-In addition, there is a Work Abroad Program (www.workabroad.gatech.edu), which complements a student's formal education with paid international work experience directly related to nuclear and radiological engineering.
+In addition, there is a Global Internship Program (www.workabroad.gatech.edu), which complements a student's formal education with paid international work experience directly related to nuclear and radiological engineering.
 Participating students typically include juniors and seniors.
-The international work assignments are designed to include practical training, cross-cultural exposure and learning, and the acquisition of needed skills.
+The international work assignments are designed to include practical training, cross-cultural exposure and learning, and the acquisition of desirable skills.

 For more information about all of the programs in the Center for Career Discovery and Development, visit www.careerdiscovery.gatech.edu.